KamikidFu/myreads-react/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Author Statement
+Please Kindly Note that, this project is done by myself with inspiration from jgilless at https://github.com/jgilless/myreads The author of this project do appreciate jgilless committed open-source code for reference which I could learn more from him or her.
+Kind regards and best wishes say my thanks to jgilless.

 ## TL;DR

 To get started developing right away: